- 08/01/2025

 - ₹5 lakh.

-- 15 days’ salary for each completed year of service.
+- 15 days’ salary for every year of service completed.

-Retrenchment compensation is granted in cases of company downsizing, restructuring, or business closure.
+Retrenchment compensation is paid in the event of company retrenchment, restructuring, or closure of business.

 Exemption on Income of Members of HUF – Section 10(2):

-Members of a Hindu Undivided Family (HUF) can claim exemptions on income received by the HUF.
-This income is tax-free, provided it is not earned in an individual capacity.
+Members of a Hindu Undivided Family (HUF) are eligible to claim exemptions on income earned by the HUF.
+Such income is exempt from tax, subject to the condition that it is not earned in an individual capacity.

-- Understand Limits and Conditions: Many exemptions, such as gratuity or retrenchment compensation, have caps and conditions.
+- Understand Limits and Conditions: Numerous exemptions, including gratuity or retrenchment compensation, come with limits and conditions.

-- Seek Professional Advice: Consulting a tax professional can help you navigate complex calculations and maximize your benefits.
+- Seek Professional Advice: A tax consultant can assist in simplifying calculations and ensuring optimal benefits.

 Conclusion: